riverrun/genxword/README.rst

 Linux
 -----

+To run this program, you need to have python2.7 installed.
+It will not work with earlier versions of python.
-This program has been tested with python2.7, and it depends on py2cairo, which is already installed on most popular distros, to produce the image files.
+It depends on py2cairo, which is already installed on most popular distros, to produce the image files.

 To install this program, first download the tarball from the **Downloads** or **Tags** tab, and run the following commands (replace *python* with *python2* if you are using Arch Linux)::